ArthurDanjou/artsite/content/projects/schelling-segregation-model.md

 icon: i-ph-city-duotone
 ---

-This report presents the Schelling Segregation Model project completed as part of the **Projet Numérique** course at Paris-Saclay University.
+This report presents the Schelling Segregation Model project completed as part of the **Projet Numerique** course at Paris-Saclay University.
 The goal was to implement the Schelling Segregation Model in Python and analyze the results using statistics and data visualization.

 ## 📚 Resources